vedph/cadmus_pura_doc/models.md

   - references to ancient authors (`{ra:...}`)
   - references to modern authors (`{rm:...}`)
   - references to text passages (`{rt:...}`)
+  - manuscripts (`{m:...}`)
   - literals (`{l:...}`)

+These minimal tags can be introduced in texts created with any word processor, as this is a content creation scenario to be included.

 - `CategoriesPart`: [categories](https://github.com/vedph/cadmus_doc/blob/master/web/help/general-parts.md#categories) assigned to the article.
 These will draw data from a hierarchical taxonomy.